Last Updated on June 20, 2023 by Tim Wells

 Floating Grip NVIDIA Shield Wall-Mount

 Floating Grip started in 2014 in Denmark.
-Like HIDEit, make custom mounts for a variety of game consoles and streaming devices.
+Like HIDEit, make custom mounts for various game consoles and streaming devices.

 However, Floating Grip mounts use a combination of ropes mounted around pegs screwed into your walls to give your Shield TV the appearance of floating.

 What sets them apart is the sheer number of customizing options you can add to your mount.
-After you choose a mount, you can add multi-color silicon covers, matching USB cables, and LED lighting to really complete the look.
+After choosing a mount, you can add multi-color silicon covers, matching USB cables, and LED lighting to complete the look.

-Being a Danish company, Floating Grip has a larger presence in Europe than it does in the US.
-Unfortunately, I wasn’t able to find the Shield TV mount on Amazon.
+Being a Danish company, Floating Grip has a more significant presence in Europe than in the US.
+Unfortunately, I couldn’t find the Shield TV mount on Amazon.

-You are able to order the NVIDIA Shield wall mount directly through their official website for around $20 Euros plus shipping.
+You can order the NVIDIA Shield wall mount directly through their official website for around 20 Euros plus shipping.